 Snappy Page Essence

-Equal consideration of moral interests is a moral principle asserting that we should give equal importance to the evaluation of the moral welfare of every individual.
+Equal consideration of moral interests is a moral principle asserting that we should give equal consideration to the evaluation of the moral welfare of every individual.

 In the context of animal-human relations, equal consideration of interests means giving equal deliberation to the relevant moral welfare of animals as well as humans.
 Equal consideration of interests is not a new idea, but Peter Singer gave it wide circulation in his 1975 book Animal Liberation